diego81b/IssueFlow/README.md

 - **Automatic Scanning**: Finds all TODOs in your workspace
 - **Smart Description Extraction**: Automatically extracts detailed descriptions from multi-line comments
+- **Editable Descriptions**: Modify and enhance descriptions directly in the interface
 - **Multi-Platform Support**: Create issues on GitHub and GitLab
 - **Modern Interface**: WebView built with Vue3 + Tailwind CSS
 - **Secure Authentication**: Safely stores your tokens
 - **Granular Selection**: Choose which TODOs to convert
 - **Repository Management**: Select the target repository
-- **Rich Issue Content**: Creates detailed issues with context and descriptions
+- **Structured Issue Format**: Creates well-organized issues with clean titles and detailed bodies

 ## 📋 Prerequisites